PaulSchulz/ev-charging-scheduler-esphome/README.md

 - [ ] Support **more than 4 relays**

 ---
+This ESPHome External Component was created with the assistance of ChatGPT

 This README gives clear **setup instructions**, **how the component works**, and potential **future features**.
 Would you like to add anything specific? 🚀